 I don’t think HR professionals generally enjoy being sold to.
 Yet a good recruiter can make a HR professional look really good.

-The job spec
+The job specification

 The first document required’s the job spec.
 So who should write it?